Our History

 History of Breakthrough

-Breakthrough began with a bold idea: use culture to change culture—to make discrimination and violence unacceptable and build a culture of justice, dignity, and equality.
-In India, the U.S., and beyond, we promoted gender justice along with racial justice, immigrant rights, and more, using a potent mix of media, arts, tech, and leadership training to reach millions of people where they are and inspire them to take bold action to challenge the status quo.
+Let’s Breakthrough began with a bold idea: use culture to change culture—to make discrimination and violence unacceptable and build a culture of justice, dignity, and equality.
+In the U.S., and beyond, we promoted rights of women and girls, along with racial justice, immigrant rights, and more, using a potent mix of media, arts, tech, and leadership training to reach millions of people where they are and inspire them to take bold action to challenge the status quo.

 We envision a world in which everyone lives with dignity, equality, respect, and justice.
-We believe that promoting equality for all genders is a pathway to promoting the human rights, and the humanity, of all people.
+We believe that promoting equality of genders is a pathway to promoting the human rights, and the humanity, of all people.

-Today, Breakthrough in India continues this work, while Breakthrough in the U.S. supports organizations worldwide that carry the same vision forward.
+Breakthrough India which was created by Mallika Dutt around the same time, continues this work, while Lets’ Breakthrough in the U.S. supports organizations worldwide that carry the same vision forward.

 Highlights from our history